-While the law struggles to keep the supremacy of doctrines based on the banishment of the image or visual, film studies or media studies too in the last two decades is also engaged in a move beyond the visual.
+Here we bring modes of analysis from film studies to questions around amateur video pornography.
+As observed in the last two chapters, there has been a move towards effective understanding of even allegedly rational and emotion-less systems of legal regulation, especially in critical legal scholarship.
+In film and media studies as well, and for a much longer period (in the last two decades), there has been a move beyond the visual, to a more sensorial or bodily approach.
 Linda Williams' work that addresses hardcore pornography charts out the study of what can be called body genres (the weepie, the comedy, the horror, pornography) and how the importance of such genres was recognized later in film studies in comparison to others.
-Other strands of analysis of cinema also seek to move beyond the representation paradigm (perhaps best understood in terms of Laura Mulvey's important work) into exploring the affective relation to film, and perhaps what is most important in relation to an investigation about pornography, a bodily/embodied relation to film as opposed to analysis that concentrates only on the visual.
+Another movement within cinema and media studies is to move beyond the representation paradigm (perhaps best understood in terms of Laura Mulvey's important work) into exploring the affective relation to film.
+This work on a bodily/embodied relation to film as opposed to analysis that concentrates only on the visual, is of especial interest in relation to pornography.

-This chapter is about the ways in which film studies has interacted or can with pornography, but more conceptually with modes of analysis that are outside the visual alone.
+This chapter is about the ways in which film studies has interacted or can with pornography, through modes of analysis that are outside of only the visual.
 In terms of its analysis it relies largely on Bharath Murthy's films about the pornographic video Mysore Mallige - Murthy's film has the same title.
-Quixotically, the most effective form of understanding, unearthing and discussing the ways in which pornography is experienced (as a video or filmic object) are perhaps best captured by the affective modes of this documentary film, rather than a scholarly work.
-Work by scholars such as Jennifer Barker, Elena Del Rio, Linda Williams form the basis of exploration in this chapter on affective and embodied modes of relating to pornography.
-In the end, the porosity of video, film and body allows us to move forward to terrains of technology and new media studies where interactivity and simulation became pornographic and pleasurable practices in themselves.
+Quixotically, the most effective form of understanding, unearthing and discussing the ways in which pornography is experienced (as a video or filmic object) that I have found are the